The co-founder of Breddos Tacos on growing up in Zambia, living the al pastor life in London, and surviving the taco wars.

 Dudhia: Yeah, it was under the restaurant.
 Half of it was illegal, but it was great.
 But I’d like to focus on that for a bit.

 This was just an excerpt of the whole conversation.
-For more from London taco guru Nud Dudhia and host Nathan Thornburgh, listen to the entire episode on Luminary Media, or go directly to the subscription page on Luminary.
+For more from London taco guru Nud Dudhia and host Nathan Thornburgh, listen to the entire episode on iTunes or Spotify or wherever you get your podcasts.